Apzyte-Gamer/L3akCTF-2024/Hardware-RF/Communication Gateway/README.md

 ### Assembling the Flag

-By manually transferring the bits, the flag was retrieved.
+Now, we can just manually get the binary values and convert from binary to plaintext and we get the flag!

 **Flag:** `L3AK{s1gn4ls_0f_h0p3}`